-- Build Trust with Transparency: Including prices in your brochure can build trust with potential customers.
-Transparency helps clients understand the value of your products or services upfront, leading to a more informed purchasing decision.
+- Build Trust with Transparency: A pricing brochure that lists figures upfront builds trust with prospects and helps them understand the value of your products or services without back-and-forth, leading to more informed purchasing decisions and a smoother client experience.

 - Create a Sense of Urgency: Including pricing alongside limited-time offers or discounts can create a sense of urgency.
 Customers may feel compelled to act faster if they see a competitive price, leading to quicker conversions.